-- An alley in Ternate is named in his honor - the image to the right shows Bill Bailey beneath the sign for it.
+- An alley in Ternate is named in his honor - the image below shows Bill Bailey beneath the sign for it.

 - The Zoological Society Wallacea is a society for zoological research in South East Asia.
 It publishes the Journal of the Zoological Society Wallacea.